Intellectual And Developmental Disabilities And Alcohol Abuse

 Intellectual and developmental disabilities are disorders that are often present from the start of one’s life.
 For this reason, they impact physical, intellectual, and emotional development and have a large impact on one’s childhood and adult life.

-Intellectual disabilities are categories as a disorder that affects one’s intelligence and intellectual function.
+Intellectual disabilities are categories as a disorder that affect one’s intelligence and intellectual function.
 This means that they may have trouble learning, problem solving, and reasoning.
 In translation, these effects can blur into one’s social life, causing problems with socialization and life skills.

 Developmental disabilities cover a much wider range, encompassing disorders that can be intellectual, physical, or both.
 The term I/DD refers to situations in which a person has both an intellectual disability and another disability.